rouzbehmsv1988/BrandButtonSPM/README.md

 1. A swiftUI based button and have a UIKittWrapper for it
 2. A UIKit based button and have a SwiftUIWrapper for it

-Both Are implemented but the more concrete one is the first one that I have deployed in more details.
+Both Are implemented but the more detailed one is the first one as I have decided to also base it on Redux pattern.
-I have commented the code example
+But in General option 2 will be easier as UIButton is already providing it's own state management.

 ## Architecture